-Practice rooms are located on the second and third floors of the music suite.
-If all practice rooms are occupied, students are welcome to practice in any empty second or third floor music department classrooms.
+Practice rooms are located on the second and third floors of the music wing of Witherspoon Hall.
+If all practice rooms are occupied, students are welcome to practice in any unlocked, empty second or third-floor music department classrooms.
 Classrooms in other parts of Witherspoon Hall not located in the music department suite are off limits for individual practice.
-Since practice rooms and classrooms are professional spaces no food or drink should be consumed in these areas.
+Since practice rooms and classrooms are professional spaces, no food or drink should be consumed in these areas.